usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS)

-Visual authentication of a PIV cardholder SHALL be used only to support access control to physical facilities and resources.
+Visual authentication of a PIV cardholder has been deprecated in this version and SHOULD NOT be used as a stand alone authentication mechanism.
+It is expected that this authentication mechanism will be removed from this standard in a future revision.

-The PIV Card has several mandatory topographical features on the front and back that support visual identification and authentication, as follows:
+The PIV Card has several mandatory features on the front and back that support visual identification and authentication, as follows:

 - Zone 1F – Photograph;